Agentic systems interpret underspecified instructions

 Components exist on a spectrum from underspecified semantics (natural language, LLM-interpreted) to precise semantics (formal language, deterministic code).
 Logic can move in both directions.

-Underspecified (flexible, handles ambiguity) ——stabilise——> Precise (reliable, testable, cheap)
+Underspecified (flexible, handles ambiguity) ——constrain——> Precise (reliable, testable, cheap)

-Underspecified (flexible, handles ambiguity) <——soften——— Precise (reliable, testable, cheap)
+Underspecified (flexible, handles ambiguity) <——relax——— Precise (reliable, testable, cheap)

 Cost.
 LLM API calls are priced per token.
 A simple operation like sanitising a filename might cost fractions of a cent, but at scale those fractions compound.
 The same operation in code costs effectively nothing.